 We know that each student is unique.
 We look at each potential student's application holistically to see if they will be a good match for the unique program at DRBU.
 It is important that they have a keen love of reading, are intellectually curious, enjoy writing and are open to engaging in daily discourse in class.

 For undergraduate students, we require a completed application form, two letters of recommendation, transcripts, and essays.
-The SAT or ACT is highly recommended though not required.
+The SAT or ACT is optional.
 Applicants are welcome to include any information, in addition to those requirements, that might be interesting or useful to the admissions committee.
 Access the Undergraduate Application.

 For graduate students, we require the completed application form, two letters of recommendation, transcripts, and essays.
-The GRE is highly recommended though not required.
+The GRE is optional.
 Applicants are welcome to include any information, in addition to those requirements, that might be interesting or useful to the admissions committee.
 Access the Graduate Application.

 How many majors do you offer?